-This is the last post in a blog serial that has explored aspects of the 1888 book Ireland Under Coercion: The Diary of an American, by journalist William Henry Hurlbert.
-All of the hyperlinks below are to earlier posts in the series.
-All of the posts and other background material are available at the project landing page.
-Thanks for supporting #IUCRevisited.
+(This is part 2 of my work-in-progress blog serial about the 1888 book Ireland Under Coercion: The Diary of an American, by journalist William Henry Hurlbert.
+Previous posts and background material are available at the project landing page. #IUCRevisited )

 –William Henry Hurlbert

 Hurlbert arrived in Ireland on 30 January 1888, having departed from London the previous evening.
 He had been to Rome earlier, which is important for reasons that will become clear later in the book.

 “We made a quick quit passage to Kingstown,” (Dún Laoghaire since 1920), across the Irish Sea from Holyhead, Wales, arriving in the morning.
 “A step from the boat at Kingstown puts you into the train for Dublin,” about nine miles to the north.

 Kingstown in the 1890s, a few years after Hurlbert’s arrival.